colehaus/colex/content/posts/lazy-ai-safety/main.md

 ## AI arms race

-In an [AI arms race](https://www.fhi.ox.ac.uk/wp-content/uploads/Racing-to-the-precipice-a-model-of-artificial-intelligence-development.pdf), the naive approach to alignment---first, solve ethics; then, develop AGI---puts the most scrupulous developers at a disadvantage.
+In an AI arms race, the naive approach to alignment---first, solve ethics; then, develop AGI---puts the most scrupulous developers at a disadvantage [@armstrong2016].
 Because the costs of scrupulosity are so high, we expect most developers to end up in the 'unscrupulous' category.
 The lazy approach may offer a significant advantage here.
 Because the approach is conceptually straightforward, implementation could be relatively manageable.
 As such, asking all agent creators to include it is a more plausible request than demanding the cessation of all agent development.
 Furthermore, when an agent finds itself doing trivial actions of no moral import, it can remain fairly disinterested in ethics.
 Broad approximations of ethical truth suffice.
 This means agent creators working in certain fields can be fairly confident that the run time costs---in terms of agent performance overhead, constraints on agent actions, agent predictability, etc.---are minimal.
 Again, this makes ethical consideration cheaper and more likely.

 ## Ambiguity alignment